signalfyi/.signal.fyi/README.md

 This repository demonstrates how Signal.fyi generates daily, Git-native compliance artifacts for container-based projects.

 An example report teams can expect to see will start from here nested in the same directory structure we will provide for clients with our daily scans.
-[View compliance.md](compliance/compliance.md)
+[View Compliance Report](compliance/README.md)

 ## 🎯 Purpose